4d/docs/website/translated_docs/pt/Concepts/quick-tour.md

 ```

 Even if it is usually not recommended, you can declare variables simply by using them; you do not necessarily need to formally define them.
-For example, if you want a variable that will hold the current date plus 30 days, you can write:
+Por exemplo, se quiser criar uma variável que contenha a data atual mais 30 dias, pode escrever:

 ```4d
 MyOtherDate:=Current date+30
 ```

-The line of code reads “MyOtherDate gets the current date plus 30 days.”
+A linha de código lê “MyOtherDate gets the current date plus 30 days.”
 This line declares the variable, assigns it with both the (temporary) date type and a content.
 A variable declared by assignment is interpreted as typeless, that is, it can be assigned with other types in other lines and then changes the type dynamically.
 A variable typed with `var` cannot change the type.
 In [compiled mode](interpreted.md) however, the type can never be changed, regardless of how the variable was declared.

 ## Commands

-4D commands are built-in methods to perform an action.
-All 4D commands, such as `CREATE RECORD`, or `ALERT`, are described in the _4D Language Reference_ manual, grouped by theme.
-Commands are often used with parameters, which are passed in brackets () and separated by semicolons (;).
+Os comandos 4D são métodos integrados para realizar uma ação.
+Todos os comandos 4D, como `CREATE RECORD`, o `ALERT`, se descrevem no manual _Linguagem de 4D_, agrupados por temas.
+Comandos são frequentemente usados com parâmetros, que são passados em parênteses () e separados por ponto e vírgula (;).
 Exemplo:

 ```4d
 COPY DOCUMENT("folder1\\name1";"folder2\\" ; "new")
 ```

-Some commands are attached to collections or objects, in which case they are named methods and are used using the dot notation.
+Alguns comandos são anexados à coleções ou objetos, em cujo caso são métodos temporais que se utilizam com a notação de pontos.
 For example:

 ```4d
 $c:=New collection(1;2;3;4;5)